 Deletion and blocking of personal data

-We only store your personal data for as long as it is necessary for the purpose of storage or if this has been provided for in the laws or regulations to which we are subject by the European directive and regulatory body or another legislator.
+We only store your personal data for as long as it is necessary for the purpose of storage or insofar as this has been provided for by the European Directive and Regulation Giver or another legislator in laws or regulations to which we are subject.

-If the purpose of the storage is omitted or if a storage period prescribed by the European directives and regulations or any other relevant legislator expires, your personal data will be blocked or deleted in accordance with the statutory provisions.
+If the storage purpose no longer applies or if a storage period prescribed by the European Directive and Regulation Giver or another competent legislator expires, your personal data will be blocked or deleted in accordance with the statutory provisions.

 a) Right to Information